Why is this important?

 How much State Pension you get depends on the amount of National Insurance Contributions you've paid.

 To get the full basic State Pension, you will need to have paid 30 qualifying years of National Insurance Contributions.

 If you're not working, you may be able to get National Insurance credits towards your State Pension.
 You can get credits if, for example, you claim Jobseekers Allowance, Carer's Allowance or Employment and Support Allowance.

 You may also be entitled to credits towards your State Pension if you've looked after children or cared for someone long-term.

 You can get an estimate of how much State Pension you may get in future on the GOV.UK website.
 This is called a State Pension Statement.
 Go to: www.gov.uk.

-nidirect also has lots more information about changes to the State Pension from April 2010.
-Go to: www.nidirect.gov.uk.
+nidirect also has lots more information about changes to the State Pension.
+Go to: www.nidirect.gov.uk

-For more information about State Pension, see Benefits for people over sixty.
+For more information about State Pension, see Benefits for older people.